Ban all night flights by 2030, and cut the noise at night .

 NOISE CONTOUR MAPS

-A research study (ANASE) commissioned by the Department for Transport has found that the level of annoyance is considerably higher than indicated by the leq contour maps, and that as the standard of living rises people expect to live in a quieter environment.
-Read the report.
+A research study (SoNA) commissioned by the Department for Transport in 2014 found that the level of annoyance is considerably higher than indicated by the leq contour maps.
+See SoNA report.

 Details are given in a CAA booklet.